dafuloth/dafuloth.github.io/_posts/2021-05-01-review-tokyo-chronos.md

 On the Oculus store page, some of the negative reviews seem to be from people who did not find the kind of game they were expecting, i.e. a typical action/adventure game.
 In my book, I would say a game is any kind of interactive media where you can make choices to affect the outcome.

 Perhaps it might help to think of Tokyo Chronos not as a videogame but as interactive fiction.
 Growing up, I used to love choose-your-own-adventure gamebooks, which were books that you could play by reading them.
-I was especially fond of the Fighting Fantasy series by Steve Jackson
+I was especially fond of the *Fighting Fantasy* series by Steve Jackson, and the *Lone Wolf* series by Joe Dever.
+These days I still read Lone Wolf, because they are officially available for free online.

 I'm not that familiar with visual novels.
-My first and only experience of the medium prior to *Tokyo Chronos* was *Doki Doki Literature Club.* DDLC only uses the format and mechanics of visual novels for its gameplay but it's *actually not your typical visual novel.*
+I think I've played a little Ace Attorney but my first real experience of visual novels prior to *Tokyo Chronos* was *Doki Doki Literature Club.* DDLC only uses the format and mechanics of visual novels for its gameplay but it's *actually not your typical visual novel.*

-Still, it introduced me to some of the conventions of visual novels, or maybe just the conventions of a particular genre of visual novel.
-You have to play through it multiple times to unlock different endings, which in the end allow you to unlock a true ending.
+Still, I think it's introduced me to some of the conventions of visual novels, or at least the conventions of a specific genre of visual novel.
+Either way, you have to play through it multiple times to unlock different endings, which in the end allow you to unlock a true ending.

 Tokyo Chronos is